 Triceratops skull excavated in South Dakota

-"Shady" was found 10 miles south of Lemmon by students from Westminster College.

-LEMMON, S.D.
-(AP) - A seven-foot-long triceratops skull has been unearthed in South Dakota by a group from Westminister College.
+SIOUX FALLS, S.D.
+(AP) — A seven-foot-long triceratops skull has been unearthed in South Dakota, a Missouri college has announced.

-A geology professor and students from the Missouri college were excavating fossil remains last year at the Grand River National Grassland when they were alerted that a rancher had discovered something unusual poking out of the earth.
+A geology professor and students from Westminster College were excavating fossil remains last year at the Grand River National Grassland when they were alerted that a rancher had discovered something unusual poking out of the earth.

 Copyright 2020 The Associated Press.
 All rights reserved.